rajat-khonde/rajat-khonde/README.md

 I design and implement cloud architectures, develop serverless functions, and automate workflows to empower organizations with efficient and secure cloud solutions.
 Some areas I focus on include:

-- **Cloud Infrastructure:** Architecting and managing scalable Azure environments.
 - **Automation:** Utilizing PowerShell and Python to automate repetitive tasks and streamline operations.
-- **CI/CD Pipelines:** Building robust pipelines with tools like Jenkins, GitLab, and Bitbucket.
+- **CI/CD Pipelines:** Building robust pipelines with tools like Jenkins, GitLab, Bitbucket and Kubernetes.
-- **Integration & Security:** Implementing solutions using APIGEE and Entra ID to secure and integrate diverse systems.
+- **Integration & Security:** Implementing solutions using APIGEE to secure and integrate diverse systems also automating scripts for various security bug fixes or new implementations.

 <p align="center">
   <img src="https://media.giphy.com/media/RbDKaczqWovIugyJmW/giphy.gif" alt="Automation in Action" width="500"/>